stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 Stacker signers monitor the producer Stacker DB to watch for a completed, valid, sufficiently-signed producer-proposed block.
 If such a block is created, then each stacker attempts to append the block to its local node's chainstate.
-If the block is acceptable, then stackers execute the FROST signature algorithm to produce the signature by storing their signature shares to their allotted signature slots.
+If the block is acceptable, then stackers execute the distributed FROST signature algorithm to produce the signature by storing their signature shares to their allotted signature slots.
 Once enough signature slots have been acknowledged and filled for this block, then the block and both producer and stacker signatures are replicated to the broader peer network.